 The UConn Brain Imaging Research Center is located in the David C. Phillips Communication Sciences Building (PCSB; directions) on the Storrs campus.
-The Brain Imaging Research Center offers the resources for nearly any MRI, EEG or neuromodulation study.
+BIRC offers the resources for nearly any MRI, EEG or neuromodulation study.
 Please submit the study request form prior to beginning any project and complete any required training before using the equipment.

 Magnetic Resonance Imaging